-The less appealing parts of a website are typically the ones that are the least interacted with by visitors.
+The less appealing parts of a website are typically the ones visitors interact with the least.
 These can be images, texts, or entire pages of a website that visitors do not engage with, which can increase website turnover and bounce rates.
-Heatmap tools are essential to keep these numbers at a minimum and promote better website marketability.
+Heatmap tools are essential to keep these numbers minimum and promote better website marketability.

 10. Heatmaps Make the Visitor’s Experience Better

 The crux of this whole matter of using heatmaps is to improve the user’s experience.
 Heatmaps guide you to enhance specific areas and tone down others so visitors can have a comfortable navigation experience.